- How to Participate

 - Does it cost anything to participate in the video game tournaments?

-- Are there certain times during the day that participants would have to be on the consoles to be in the tournaments?
+- Are there certain times during the day that participants would have to be online to be in the tournaments?

 - When is the deadline to register to participate in the international video game tournaments?